pingcap/docs-cn/placement-rules-in-sql.md

 | `SCHEDULE`                 | The strategy used to schedule the placement of followers.
 The value options are `EVEN` (default) or `MAJORITY_IN_PRIMARY`. |
 | `FOLLOWERS`                | The number of followers.
 For example, `FOLLOWERS=2` means that there will be 3 replicas of the data (2 followers and 1 leader). |

 In addition to the placement options above, you can also use the advance configurations.
-For details, see [Advance placement](#advanced-placement).
+For details, see [Advance placement options](#advanced-placement-options).

 | Option Name                | Description                                                                                    |
 | --------------| ------------ |